vittorio-nardone/cloud-phoenix-kata/README.md

 ## Problem Requirements

 1. Automate the creation of the infrastructure and the setup of the application.
 2. Recover from crashes.
-Implement a method autorestart the service on crash
+Implement an autorestart mechanism.
-3. Backup the logs and database with rotation of 7 days
+3. Backup the logs and database with a rotation of 7 days
 4. Notify any CPU peak
 5. Implements a CI/CD pipeline for the code
-6. Scale when the number of request are greater than 10 req /sec
+6. Scale when the number of requests is greater than 10 req /sec